saulofilho/jessyca/content/posthome/bartizado.md

 Let me explain for “gringo” folks this idea:

 The bar owners in Brazil are experts at naming an establishment with style.
-Ypióca, the oldest cachaça (a typical beverage made with sugar cane) brand in Brazil, wants to value this unique and so Brazilian skill.
+Ypióca, the oldest cachaça brand in Brazil, wants to value this unique and so Brazilian skill.

 With that in mind, we created a promotion to choose the 3 most creative bar names in Brazil.
 Ypióca's spokesmen selected, voted and picked the 3 winners.